|

 State Superior Court

-The trial courts in California are
+The trial courts in California

-divided into two systems:
+are divided into two systems:

 the California Superior Court and the Federal District Court.
-Cases
+Cases involving

-superior courts, while those involving federal claims or questions
+while those involving federal claims or questions are heard in the federal district

 There are 58 superior courts in California, one for each county.